marcopennekamp/lore/specification/expressions.md

 ##### String Operators

 One might expect the plus operator to support **string concatenation**.
 This is not the case in Lore.
 In most cases, *interpolation* will be the preferable option compared to operative concatenation.
-In all other cases, most likely when you're working algorithmically with strings, concatenation is provided as a function.
+In all other cases, most likely when you're working algorithmically with strings, concatenation is provided as a function `concat`.

 (**Note:** This will obviously change when we introduce user-defined operators.)